Get Started

 }

-IBarcodeTrackingListener.OnSessionUpdated() is invoked for every processed frame.
+IBarcodeBatchListener.OnSessionUpdated() is invoked for every processed frame.
 The session parameter contains information about the currently tracked barcodes, in particular, the newly recognized ones.
 We check if there are any and if so, we emit the feedback.

-Disabling Barcode Tracking
+Disabling Barcode Batch

-To disable barcode tracking set BarcodeTracking.Enabled to false.
+To disable barcode tracking set BarcodeBatch.Enabled to false.
 The effect is immediate: no more frames will be processed after the change.
 However, if a frame is currently being processed, this frame will be completely processed and deliver any results/callbacks to the registered listeners.

 Note that disabling the capture mode does not stop the camera, the camera continues to stream frames until it is turned off or put it in standby calling SwitchToDesiredState with a value of StandBy.